brisbang/doomrl/README.md

 4. To debug, Run/Start Debugging.
 For example, open drl.pas, press F9 at the first line of code, and then start debugging.
 5. Terminal/Run Task/Build the release package (all).
 This won't work on a windows machine without some adjustments to the build script.
 You can test all these steps with Terminal/Run Task/Unit test build scripts (noting the release build step may fail).

+#### Lazarus notes
+Replacing the Lazarus installs with fpc installs would trigger an error when it came to running the debugger.

 ### The Lazarus IDE
 #### Configuration